 If a chapter underinvites by a significant amount, the RFM specialist will notify that chapter's inter/national organization.
-It is, however, within the rights of each chapter to determine its criteria for membership, and no chapter should be forced to invite women it does not wish to affiliate with, nor should the chapter be penalized by the Panhellenic for doing so.
+It is, however, within each chapter's rights to determine its membership criteria, and no chapter should be forced to invite women it does not wish to affiliate with, nor should the chapter be penalized by the Panhellenic for doing so.
 As soon as any chapter knows a PNM will not be offered a bid, the chapter should discontinue inviting her to recruitment events, even if this puts the number invited below the chapter's carry figure.
-It's unfair for any PNM to be invited to events at a chapter that has already decided to release her.
+It is unfair for any PNM to be invited to events at a chapter that has already decided to release her.